 Ad ID Consortium will work with tech firms to help marketer access critical exposure data

-The organization said it will work with tech leaders to create options for people-based and device-based tracking.
+The organization said it will provide marketers with data tied to device-based and people-based identifiers.

 The Advertising ID Consortium announced earlier this month that it will be ramping up its efforts toward adoption of standardized methods for targeting digital ads to users across devices.
 To do so, the group says it will work with other tech leaders to ensure that marketers are able to easily access user exposure data within their own platforms.

 Exposure data refers to information about ad campaign measurement, such as where the ads were served and to whom.
 The group’s tracking solution now includes the following common domains or cookie IDs: Live Ramp-powered Open Ad-ID, The Trade Desk’s Unified Open ID and the recently adopted DigiTrust ID.